 Each tileline dry fix ridge pack is sufficient for 3 metres.
 There are 2 plastic “rails” which are laid on the tops tiles on either side of the apex of the roof, the ridge tiles are laid into these with interlocking plastic fillers between each ridge tile.
 These are then screwed through a cleat and the plastic interlocking section into the ridge board.

 This system uses the rails from the Tileline dryfix ridge system together with capped angle ridges.
 The whole unit is then fixed into place with a screw and a washer.
 It provides a neat solution to mechanically fixing the ridge tiles while also providing ventiliation at the ridge.

 Tileline Ridge Roll Ventilation System

-This system is suitable for all ridge and hip tiles and is quick and easy to install.
+This system is suitable for all ridge and hip tiles except the capped angle ridge and is quick and easy to install.
 The product comes in 6m boxes and consists of a corrugated grey coated aluminium roll which is laid out centrally on the ridge and temporarily fixed with double-sided adhesive tape.
 The ridge tiles are then laid over the top securing the roll in place leaving 10mm joints between each ridge.
 A cleat is then placed over the joint between the ridge tiles and screwed down into the ridge board.

 For ornamental ridges, a butterfly clip is used to attach on to the ridge tiles and provide a fixing that can be screwed into the roof timber.